 Kalighat Pat: Kalighat Pat was invented in the 19th century Bengal, in the locality of Kalighat Kali Temple, Kalighat and Kolkata and from being items of reminder taken by the visitors to the Kali temple, the paintings over a period of time developed as a separate school of Indian painting.
 From the interpretation of Hindu gods and other mythological characters, the Kalighat paintings developed to reproduce a variety of themes.

 Batik paintings: These are very popular in West Bengal and artists create some striking paintings depicting village life and Hindu Gods.
 Artists now produce colourful Batik paintings not only as paintings but also as designs on Sarees, Kurtas and other clothing.

 Kantha: It is a traditional embroidery form of Bengal which is done both on cotton and silk materials and involves mainly floral, birds and animal motifs.
 It is used mainly on Dhotis and Sarees which form the traditional male and female attire of the locals.
 Apart from these, Kantha motifs are also used on blankets, bedspreads, table cloths, etc.

-The folk paintings of Bengal represent a sense of collective identity, of the artists of Bengal beyond the barriers of cultural racism once faced by Bengal.
-Creativity is on the side not only of innovation against convention, but also of the exceptional individual against the collectivity, of the present moment against the weight of the past, and of mind or intelligence against inert matte.
+The folk paintings of Bengal represent a sense of collective identity of the artists of Bengal beyond the barriers of cultural racism once faced by Bengal.
 Folk paintings of Bengal truly express such.